jiipeezz/Router-cfg-automation/thesis.md

 ## Fetching router's serial number and MAC address

 To fetch a router's serial number, the first thing is to know how to find it inside the router.
 Fortunately, command "status -v sys" exists.
-This command prints way too much information though, so grep and awk can be used to get just what we want.
+This command prints way too much information though, so grep and awk can be used to get just what is needed.

 > ![systemstat](img/statussys.png)